Jargon buster

 Self-funding – When you arrange and pay for your own care services and do not receive financial help from the council.

-SEND - Services any providers offering help, advice, guidance and support for children and young people aged 0 to 25 years with special educational needs and disabilities.
-This could be an educational setting, a health care provider, social care, a local charity, a community group or an individual.
+SEND Services – Providers offering help, advice, guidance and support for children and young people aged 0 to 25 years with SEND.
+This can include education settings, health services, social care, charities, community groups or individuals.

-SIAS (SENDIASS) - SEND Information Advice and Support Service.
-Provides free, impartial and confidential information and support to children, young people, families and professionals about special educational needs and disabilities.
+SEND Information Advice and Support Service (SIAS) – A free, independent and confidential service that provides information and support to children, young people, families and professionals about SEND.

-SEN Provision - The additional or different help / support given to children with special educational needs, designed to help them access the national curriculum.
+SEN Provision – Additional or different help or support given to children with special educational needs to help them access the curriculum.

-Special School - A school that is organised to make special educational provision for pupils with SEN and available for children with Statements of Educational Needs / EHC plans.
+Special School – A school that is organised to make special educational provision for pupils with special educational needs, usually for children with EHC plans.

-Statutory - Required, permitted or enacted by statute.
+Statutory – Required, permitted or created by statute law.

 Statute – A written law passed by a legislative body.